Jamaica's governor-general suspends personal use of royal insignia over 'offending image'

-(CNN)Jamaica's governor-general will no longer wear a royal insignia that depicts the archangel St. Michael trampling Satan, who is drawn with dark skin.
+(CNN)Jamaica's governor-general will no longer wear a royal insignia for personal use that depicts the archangel St. Michael trampling Satan, who is drawn with dark skin.

 Governor-General Sir Patrick Allen, the British monarchy's representative in Jamaica, made the announcement on Friday.
 Allen said he is suspending the personal use of the insignia of the Order of St. Michael and St. George because of its offensive implications, according to a statement on the governor-general's website.